tiddler/tiddler.github.io/_posts/2017-07-15-text-splitting.md

 Cost: [0, 8.703316786964155, 5.2356296640331665, 6.018389003282799, 13.838016219748196, 18.735856019699106, 12.541872955622603]
 Cut_point: [1, 2, 3, 1, 2, 3]
 ```
 We begin with the last element of `Cut_point` list, the value indicates the length of the word.
 Then we jump 3 characters to `e` and add a space behind it.
-Meanwhile, the value at `e` is `Cut_point[2] = 3`, we follow it and come the beginning and the output sentence is 'one two'
+Meanwhile, the value at `e` is `Cut_point[2] = 3`, we follow it and come the beginning and the output sentence is "one two".

 > Talk is cheap, show me the code